rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ## 3. Load Configuration Script

-Rsvim uses a local directory as its configuration's home, there're several locations for user to choose:
+Rsvim chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) script file as configuration entry.

+There're several locations for user to choose:

-### `$RSVIM_CONFIG_HOME`
+### `$RSVIM_CONFIG_HOME``

-Rsvim first tries to use `$RSVIM_CONFIG_HOME` as its configuration home directory, if the environment variable exists.
+Rsvim first tries to detect:

-If the `$RSVIM_CONFIG_HOME` variable exists, but the directory path doesn't exist in file system, Rsvim will create a directory for it.
+1. Whether the `$RSVIM_CONFIG_HOME` environment variable exists as a directory path in file system.
+2. Whether a `rsvim.{js,ts}` file exists in the directory.

+If all 3 conditions are satisfied, Rsvim uses this directory as its configuration home, and `rsvim.{js,ts}` as configuration entry.

 ### `$XDG_CONFIG_HOME/rsvim`

-[FreeDesktop Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) is also respected, it uses `$XDG_CONFIG_HOME/rsvim`
+Then Rsvim tries to detect the [FreeDesktop Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) as a secondary choice:

+1. Whether `$XDG_CONFIG_HOME/rsvim` exists as a directory path in file system.
+2. Whether a `rsvim.{js,ts}` file exists in the directory.